 Harris shared a few of CivicAction’s communication goals for promoting initiatives:

-Over the past two years, CivicAction has seen tens of thousands of views & hits on it’s news releases, along with a high amount of click-throughs back to its website and campaign-specific web properties. (click to tweet)
+Over the past two years, CivicAction has seen tens of thousands of views & hits, its press releases, along with a high amount of click-throughs back to its website and campaign-specific web properties. (click to tweet)

 CivicAction has also seen an uptake in earned media opportunities through using newswire distribution.
-“Through CNW’s platform, we can ensure that our advisories and news releases get to the screens and desks of both major outlets and key regional or community newspapers who may have interest in a specific initiative,” said Harris. (click to tweet)
+“Through Cision’s platform, we can ensure that our advisories and press releases get to the screens and desks of both major outlets and key regional or community newspapers who may have interest in a specific initiative,” said Harris. (click to tweet)

 Newswire distribution has also helped CivicAction increase web and social media traffic, especially around launch dates for key initiatives and events.